 A faculty committee considers (1) undergraduate preparation (including overall GPA, GPA trajectory, and rigor of courses), (2) letters of recommendation, (3) GRE test scores, (4) personal statement, and (5) if submitted optionally, work/writing sample or professional experience.
 No single factor outweighs the others; rather, the committee attempts to arrive at a balanced assessment of academic and professional promise.

 UCI minimum standards for graduate admission requires a college grade point average (GPA) = 3.0 (on a scale 0-4); applicants falling below the minimum standard should exhibit compensatory strengths in other areas.
 Typical compensatory strengths include (but are not limited to): GPA in latter years of undergraduate enrollment, relevant work or extra-curricular activity, strong letters of reference or self-statements.
-Exceptions to the minimum standards are rare for Ph.D. applicants, but are granted more commonly for MURP applicants.
+Exceptions to the minimum standards are rare for Ph.D. applicants

-The general procedure described above is also applied for doctoral applicants, with differences in emphasis.
 The academic and research interests of doctoral applicants should be focused (and match those of one or more specific faculty members), and independence in research is especially desirable.
-Finally, the scarcity of doctoral slots appreciably raises the competitive standards for indicators of past academic success and future potential, including GPA, GRE scores, and writing skills.

-Based on recent years: for MURP, GPA about 3.3, GRE (V+Q) over 300; for Ph.D., GPA about 3.6, GRE (V+Q) over 300.
-Note that there is significant variation from year to year, and applicants with lower grades or scores but compensatory strengths have succeeded both in UCI's program and as professionals.
+Based on recent years: for our Ph.D. program applicants, GPA about 3.6, GRE (V+Q) over 300.
+Note that there is significant variation from year to year.

 Resources for financial support vary in response to the size and composition of the applicant pool, legislative and campus appropriations, the state of the general economy, and other external factors.